nameless-and-blameless/TAG/reports/_Footer.md

 Any content herein may be reproduced without permission and is considered public domain.
 ***
 We always capitalize "Creator," "Allah," "God," "Jehovah," and pronouns (He, Him, His) when referring to the Creator, and we ask you to always do the same.
-When we capitalize "We," "Us," and "Our" mid-sentence, we are saying “Creator and His two servants.”
+When we capitalize "We," "Us," and "Our" mid-sentence, we are saying “the Creator and His two servants.”